optimistab/InventoryPro/RENDER_DEPLOYMENT.md

 # Render Deployment Guide

-This guide explains how to deploy your inventory tracking tool to Render while maintaining the three-user access restriction.
+This guide explains how to deploy your inventory tracking tool to Render with the admin_01 user system.

 ## Prerequisites